 How do I access my analytics?

-When logged into your Captivate dashboard, you'll see a quick snapshot of your analytics with a Downloads Overview as well as Download Averages.
+When logged into your Captivate dashboard, you'll see a quick snapshot of your analytics with Unique Listeners, Downloads Overview, Download Averages, and Latest Episodes.
 To view your full analytics, simply click on the Analytics tab in the navigation menu to the left of your screen.

 What's this IAB Certification you talk about?